 At the moment there is only one flash glucose monitor on the market – the Abbott FreeStyle Libre.
 This system also has a small sensor that is inserted into the back of the arm (the size of a R5 coin) and you get your readings by scanning this sensor with a reader or an app installed on your compatible smartphone.

-You don’t need to calibrate your FreeStyle Libre with fingerstick blood tests, but if the reading you are given doesn’t match how you feel (if you feel your blood sugar is going low, but it says you’re fine) then it’s a good idea to test with a blood glucose test to be sure.
+You don’t need to calibrate your FreeStyle Libre with fingerstick blood tests, but if the reading you are given doesn’t match how you feel (if you feel your blood sugar is going low, but it says you’re fine) then the user’s guide suggests testing with a blood glucose monitor to be sure.

 The biggest differences between CGM and flash glucose monitors are price and alarms.
 You don’t get alarms with a flash glucose monitor (because you have to scan the sensor to get readings, they aren’t automatically sent to your reader).
-Some prefer this, as the alarms can be disruptive, and are mainly necessary for those who are hypo unaware (who can’t feel low blood sugar) or for children.
+Your doctor will advise you what is best for you – alarms can be necessary for those who are hypo unaware (who can’t feel low blood sugar) or for children.

 Price is the other big difference – the FreeStyle Libre system in South Africa is significantly cheaper than any other CGMS on the market.
 It costs R1980 for a month (two sensors of 14 days each).
 You can read our FAQ about the FreeStyle Libre system here.

 Why it’s so helpful